Landscaping Design Tips for Florida

 Remember, Florida’s climate can vary across different regions, so it’s essential to consider local conditions and consult with local experts for specific plant recommendations.

 Rockaway, Inc. is a full service landscape solutions company specializing in commercial and residential landscape design, maintenance, irrigation, drainage, carpentry and outdoor lighting.
-From the office in Atlantic Beach and satellites throughout Northeast Florida, Rockaway Inc proudly serves clients in Jacksonville, St Augustine, Atlantic Beach, Neptune Beach, Jacksonville Beach, Ponte Vedra, Nocatee, and Fernandina Beach.
+From our office in Atlantic Beach and satellites throughout Northeast Florida, Rockaway Inc proudly serves both commercial and residential landscape design, maintenance, lawn care, irrigation, and outdoor living carpentry client needs in Jacksonville, St Augustine, Atlantic Beach, Neptune Beach, Jacksonville Beach, Ponte Vedra, Nocatee, St. Johns, and Fernandina Beach.